dvd280/sparrow-messenger/README.md

 - Steps 2, 3 and 4 for the Recipient.

-**B.  Sparrow in its current form does not interact directly with any Monero processes, it will never ask you to enter any passwords or seeds**
+**B.  Sparrow in its current form does not interact directly with any Monero processes.

+**C.  Users will never be asked to enter any passwords or seeds - all sensitive parts are carried out by the user**

-**C.  The user is free to choose how to execute step 3 for the sender and 1 for the recipient.**
+**D.  The user is free to choose how to execute step 3 for the sender and 1 for the recipient.**

 ----------------------------------------------------------------Compiling----------------------------------------------------